dquadros/RPTerm/README.md

 Scrolling the screen is done by brute force.
 Having a table with line address will speed it up, but requires changing assembly code in pico_vga (and hoping I will not mess up the timing).

-The configuration screen is under construction.
+The configuration screen is working, but config is not saved yet.

 Hardware will be update to include a SD card socket.
 Config will be stored in the SD card.
 Special keys will be used to send and receive text files from the SD.